HayderAminLab/MEA-seqX/README.md

 Python >= 3.7; all analyses and testing were performed using Python 3.7 within PyCharm V.2023.2

-Software packages and tools used for all analyses and testing are as follows with links to repositories:
+Software packages and tools used for all analyses and testing are as follows, with links to repositories:

   - sklearn(scikit-learn) V.1.2.2 (https://github.com/scikit-learn/scikit-learn)
      - sklearn.metrics.explained_variance_score